-This was my original blog post in 2011, but I thought I’d make my manifesto easy to find by reposting it here.
+This was my original blog post in 2011, but I thought I’d repost my manifesto here:

 I started visiting graveyards by accident.
 A series of missed connections during the first Gulf War resulted in an unanticipated layover in London, where I just happened to pick up Victorian Valhalla, a guidebook to Highgate Cemetery.
 My husband Mason wanted to visit the graveyard because John Gay’s photos made it look so pretty.
-In fact, Highgate was ravishing, full of dramatic marble angels taking wing.
+In reality, Highgate was ravishing, full of dramatic marble angels taking wing.

 As it happened, one graveyard led to another.
 Mason and I decided to visit Père Lachaise in Paris because so many famous people came to rest there.
 As we wandered, we accidentally discovered my favorite grave marker in all the world: shackled in the granite, Prometheus raises one fist against the gods.
 If that doesn’t sum up my feeling about death, I don’t know what might.

 So I started looking at graveyards because they were pretty, then because famous people rested there.
 I quickly learned that practically anonymous gravestones tell the best stories.
 I developed a fascination with history as reflected in burial grounds, which led to studying trends in mortuary decoration.
 You can say I’m obsessed with graveyards.
 I don’t mind.

 You might also be interested in: